Mermade/openapi-filter/README.md

 Filter internal paths, operations, parameters, schemas etc from OpenAPI/Swagger definitions.

-Simply tag any object within the definition with an `x-internal` specification extension, and it will be removed from the output.
+Simply flag any object within the definition with an `x-internal` specification extension, and it will be removed from the output.

 For example: